-Officer's recommendations (Appendix four) are based on evidence of need, alignment with the Council's strategic goals, the grants criteria (Appendix one), agreed focus areas (Appendix two) and the effectiveness of funding these projects.
-Officers also take into account the management of previous funding (through reports).
+Officer's recommendations (Appendix 3) are based on evidence of need, alignment with the Council's strategic goals, the grants criteria (Appendix 1), agreed focus areas (Appendix 2) and the effectiveness of funding these projects.
+Officers also take into account the management of previous funding (through accountability reports).

 The assessment process may include consultation with; the applicant, persons or organisations referred to in the application, Council officers, and persons operating or knowledgeable about similar services to that of the applicant.
-Applicants are given ten working days where possible to respond to a request for more information, so some recommendations may be subject to change depending on responses received after this report has been written.
+Applicants are given five working days where possible to respond to a request for more information, so some recommendations may be subject to change depending on responses received after this report has been written.

-The original information provided by applicants has been forwarded to subcommittee members in a separate book.
-An additional application from the Hataitai Residents Association Inc. is included (Appendix three).
+The original information provided by applicants has been forwarded to subcommittee members in a separate book; the sub-committee will also be able to view funding requests through the online system.